vertica/VerticaPy/docs/source/examples_business_battery.rst

 Machine Learning
 -----------------

-AutoML tests several models and returns input scores for each.
+:py:func:`~verticapy.machine_learning.vertica.AutoML` tests several models and returns input scores for each.
 We can use this to find the best model for our dataset.

 .. note:: We are only using the three algorithms, but you can change the `estimator` parameter to try all the 'native' algorithms: ``estimator = 'native' ``.

 .. code-block:: python

     from verticapy.machine_learning.vertica.automl import AutoML
-    from verticapy.machine_learning.vertica.ensemble import RandomForestRegressor
-    from verticapy.machine_learning.vertica.linear_model import LinearRegression, Ridge
+    from verticapy.machine_learning.vertica import LinearRegression, RandomForestRegressor, Ridge

     model = AutoML(
         "battery_data.battery_autoML",
-        estimator = [RandomForestRegressor(), LinearRegression(), Ridge()],
+        estimator = [
+            RandomForestRegressor(),
+            LinearRegression(),
+            Ridge(),
+        ],
         estimator_type = "regressor"
     )
     model.fit(